sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 Sensu 2.0 can be run via [Docker](https://www.docker.com/) or [rkt](https://coreos.com/rkt) using the [sensu/sensu](https://hub.docker.com/r/sensu/sensu/) image.
 When running Sensu from Docker there are a couple of things to take into consideration.

 The backend requires 3 exposed ports and persistent storage.
 This example uses a shared filesystem.
 Sensu 2.0 is backed by a distributed database, and its storage should be provisioned accordingly.
-We recommend local storage or something like Throughtput Optimized or Provisioned IOPS EBS if local storage is unavailable.
+We recommend local storage or something like Throughput Optimized or Provisioned IOPS EBS if local storage is unavailable.
 The 3 exposed ports are:

 - 2380: Sensu storage peer listener (only other sensu-backends need access to this port)
 - 3000: Sensu dashboard (not yet complete)